yiyuezhuo/python-to-javascript-compiler/readme.md

 ```

 if you worry you must call function as form `func([1,2,3],{})` for "pure function", you can export it through a `make.json`
-file, it can auto generate module scope and setting backend javascript binary (for this, I define `range` function and
+file, it can auto generate module scope and setting backend javascript binary (for this, I define `range`,`sum` function and
 replace slice funtion).

 as